yarrow/draft/pre-src/tangle.md

 }
 ```

-As we said above, a block might contain a reference to another block:
+As we said above, a block might contain a reference to a code section:

     ```rust
     pub fn isqrt(n: u32) -> u32 {